Wavesonics/SecureCamera/README.md

 A privacy-focused camera application for Android that prioritizes data security.

-## Overview

-Secure Camera is designed to provide a secure photography experience by:

-- Storing photos in app-private encrypted storage
-- Photos are never uploaded or backed up anywhere
-- Stripping all metadata from captured images
-- Requiring a separate PIN to access photos
-- Providing sharing options through Android's share system

 ## Features

 - **Privacy-First Design**: No data collection, no internet access, no analytics